Exceptional jumps of Picard ranks of reductions of K3 surfaces over number fields

 \subsection{Acknowledgements}

-We are very grateful to Fabrizio Andreatta, Olivier Benoist, Laurent Clozel, Quentin Guignard, Jonathan Hanke, Christian Liedtke, Yifeng Liu, Chao Li, and Jacob Tsimerman for many helpful conversations.
+We are very grateful to Fabrizio Andreatta, Olivier Benoist, Laurent Clozel, Edgar Costa, Quentin Guignard, Jonathan Hanke, Benjamin Howard, Christian Liedtke, Yifeng Liu, Chao Li, Davesh Maulik, and Jacob Tsimerman for many helpful conversations.
 Part of this work has been done in S.T's PhD thesis and he is particularly grateful to François Charles.
 We're also very grateful to the referee for several valuable suggestions that have improved this paper.

 A.N.S. is partially supported by the NSF grant DMS-2100436.
 A.S. is supported by an NSERC Discovery grant and a Sloan fellowship.
 Y.T. is partially supported by the NSF grant DMS-1801237.
 S.T has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 715747).